peejaywk/FourFifthsJazz/README.md

 Reported an error with a bad value for the name attribute on the text area element.
 A blank name was causing this error.
 Corrected by giving the name attribute a value.

 ### CSS Validation

+## Bugs

+### iPhone Testing
+Testing on the iPhone highlighted a problem with the background image on the home and about page.
+The background image was zoomed in and not scaled as on desktop devices.
+Searching [Can I Use](https://www.caniuse.com/?search=background-attachment) identified an issue with iOS having an issue with the 'background-attachment: fixed' being used with 'background-size: cover'.
+Searching the Code Institute Slack forum also highlighted that other people have had problems with this in the past.
+One solution [posted here](https://www.w3schools.com/howto/howto_css_parallax.asp) was to disable parallax scrolling for all tablets and phones.
+As I couldn't find another solution for this that would enable me to have parallax scrolling on iOS devices I opted to implement this media query.
+If another solution presents itself in the future then this will be implemented to keep the site consistent across all platforms.

+### About Page
+Navbar was scrolling instead of being fixed at the top of the screen.
+Added the missing 'fixed-top' to nav element - this fixed the problem.

+### Contact Page
+Navbar was scrolling instead of being fixed at the top of the screen.
+Added the missing 'fixed-top' to nav element - this fixed the problem.

 <a name="deployment"></a>
 ## Deployment